 COMMISSIONS

-2022 Patria y Vida, commissioned by No Vacancy, Faena Hotel, Miami Beach, FL
+2022 Patria y Vida, commissioned by No Vacancy, at the Faena Hotel, Miami Beach, FL

 2021 MAP, #fail, Contemporary Art Center, New Orleans, LA